 The Alliance for Catholic Education and the National Catholic Education Association (NCEA) have partnered to offer a new and exciting opportunity.
 The Latino Educator and Administrator Development (LEAD) program aims to strengthen the Latino voice in both the classroom and school level nationally.
 This initiative is designed to invite, advance, and retain Latino educators in Catholic schools, as well as develop a better understanding of the opportunities and challenges that exist in this landscape.CONFERENCE DETAILS

-The LEAD program consists of a three-day conference at the University of Notre Dame, followed by a one-year fellowship experience centered around:
+The LEAD program consists of a virtual welcoming gathering on July 22-24, 2020, followed by a one-year fellowship experience centered around:

 - COMMUNITY via networking